How many customers could be finding you through Google?

 Google controls ⅔ of the US search market, and almost 90% of mobile search.
 So if your customers have smartphones (and it’s getting harder to find people who don’t), the number of customers who could be finding your local business through Google is increasing.

 Unfortunately, many businesses are not.
 Not because they don’t have enough tables, chairs or staff, but because they’re making local SEO mistakes that prevent them from showing up in Google searches.
 Hope that’s not you?
 Let’s check:

 Your NAP (name, address and phone) is not clear on your site.

 It needs to be in at least one place on your site.
 It should really be in the footer on all the pages.
 And if you have it marked up in address microformats code, that’s even better.

 Your NAP isn’t consistent across the web.

 I once worked with a hotel who that two different entrances, and so they had two different addresses, each listed in different places across the web.
 And then there was a third address that also showed up in some places, even though it was wrong.
 They were sending Google on a wild goose chase: which is the right address?
-Google had manufactured several Google Local pages for them, and they weren’t showing up well for any of them.
+Google had manufactured several Google My Business pages for them, and they weren’t showing up well for any of them.

 You don’t have a Google+ Local page.

 This is your local business’s primary interface with Google.
 Here you get to tell them all about your business – directly.
 Google+ Local pages can appear in the regular search results, in Maps and in Google+.